 If you’re looking to start or scale a business, it’s important to have ample funding.

-Leveraging your 401(k)/IRA to start or scale a business is a valuable way to use your existing resources without saddling your venture with debt.
-But there are important dos and don’ts to the common business practice known as ROBS funding.
+Leveraging your 401(k), IRA, or other retirement funds to start or scale a business is a valuable way to use your existing resources without saddling your venture with debt.
+But there are important do’s and don’ts to this common business practice known as ROBS (Rollovers as Business Startups) business funding.
 What are they?
-How can you follow the rules while reaping all the benefits of ROBS funding?
+How can you follow the rules while still reaping all the benefits of ROBS plans?

 Unlike traditional business financing, ROBS funding isn’t a straightforward loan funding process; in fact, it’s not a loan.
-And, if used properly, is an incredible resource for funding the business without loan repayments, tax, or early withdrawal penalties.
-Here are some of the ways you can make ROBS funding work for you.
-Here are some of the important rules to follow:
+If used properly, it is an incredible resource for funding the business without loan repayments, taxes, or early withdrawal penalties.
+Here are a few important rules, or do’s, to follow:

-Thousands of businesses launch or scale-up each year by using the Rollovers as Business Start-Ups (ROBS) strategy.
-It’s a unique way to use qualified retirement funds to finance a business.
-While it is a simple and legal process, there are very specific guidelines that must be followed to remain compliance with IRS/DOL regulations.
-Missteps that can cause issues include this list of don’ts:
+While the ROBS strategy is a simple and legal process, there are very specific guidelines that must be followed to remain compliant with IRS and DOL regulations.
+Missteps that can cause issues are included in this list of don’ts:

-Benetrends specializes in helping businesses properly follow the dos and don’ts of ROBS funding.
-Find out how we can expand your business financing options.
-Schedule a consultation or download The Definitive Guide to 401(k)/ROBS Business Funding to read more about it.
+Benetrends specializes in helping businesses properly follow the do’s and don’ts of ROBS business funding.
+Schedule a consultation or download The Definitive Guide to 401(k)/ROBS Business Funding to learn more.